 Theory Class and Labs: There is no specific penalty imposed for absence in theory class or labs; however, attendance may be taken to comply with Financial Aid reporting requirements and to identify at-risk behaviors that may be contributing to unsuccessful student performance.
-Students who are absent and miss unscheduled quizzes and/or graded classroom/lab activities are not permitted to make them up and will receive a 0.
+Students who are absent and miss unscheduled quizzes and/or graded classroom/lab activities are not permitted to make them up and will receive a zero (0).
 Missed scheduled lab test-outs due to absence will count as a missed attempt and may contribute to the student not meeting a required course outcome(s) and possibly failure of the course.

 Clinical: Experiential clinical opportunities are how students make important connections between what they are learning in the classroom with what they will be doing in practice, therefore, students are expected to attend all clinical learning opportunities.
+If a student is 10 minutes or more late, or leaves 10 minutes or more early, he/she will receive a zero (0) for the day, and this will count as an absence.
+Arriving less than 10 minutes late, or leaving less than 10 minutes early, will be considered a tardy.
+After receiving a 2-tardy warning, any subsequent tardy will be considered an absence.
 Students who miss a scheduled clinical day will be expected to make up the experience as soon as possible.
-Faculty work with the student to create an equitable make-up assignment that may include a case-study, a simulation, a rescheduled day in the clinical setting, or any combination thereof.
+Faculty will work with the student to help schedule an equitable make-up day to fulfill the clinical hours that were missed.
 If a second clinical day is missed, the clinical experience must be made up at the expense of the student, and would be arranged during finals week of the semester (see next paragraph regarding clinical make-up).
 Students who miss more than two clinical days are considered unsuccessful and will receive a letter grade of F.